ices-eg/ICES-VMS-and-Logbook-Data-Call/a_Data preparation and submission.md

 - **Speed thresholds**: Defines vessel speed ranges associated with fishing for different gear types
 - **Activity detection**: Determines if a vessel is fishing or steaming based on speed and patterns
 - **Data merging**: Links VMS positions with logbook catch data
-- **Spatial assignment**: Allocates fishing activity to standardized spatial grid cells
+- **Spatial assignment**: Allocates fishing activity to habitat & bathymetry layers

 ## Block 3: Data Submission